-Since I love thrifty costuming I was only a little excited to hit my local shops and see what I could create.
-I found some amazing pieces that required little to no sewing and paired them with some accessories I purchased (belts and sashes) plus hats and shoes I already owned.
-Most of these clothes you may or may not find in your local thrift stores but these outfits should get your creative mind thinking and seeing the possibilities of what you can make.
+Since I love thrifty costuming, I was a little excited to hit my local shops and see what I could create.
+I found some amazing pieces that required little to no sewing and paired them with some accessories I purchased (belts and sashes), plus hats and shoes I already owned.
+Most of these clothes you may or may not find in your local thrift stores, but these outfits should get your creative mind thinking and seeing the possibilities of what you can make.

 Dresses – Daywear